 The employee remuneration amounted to \$4,115 for the year ended December 31, 2021.
 The remuneration of directors amounted to \$412 for the year ended December 31, 2021.
-The estimated amounts mentioned above are based on the net profit before tax prior to deduction of the remuneration to employees and directors of each respective ending period, multiplied by the percentage of remuneration to employees and directors which is proposed by the Board of Directors as a basis of estimation.
+The estimated amounts mentioned above are based on the net profit before tax prior to deduction of the remuneration to employees and directors of each respective ending period, multiplied by the percentage of remuneration.
 The estimations were recorded under operating expenses for each period.
 If the Board of Directors approve to distribute employee remuneration in the form of stock, the number of the shares of the employee remuneration is determined based on the closing price of the day before the Board of Directors meeting, and the related information can be accessed through the Market Observation Post System website.
 The amounts, as stated in the parent company only financial statements, are identical to those approved to distribute by the board for 2021.

-(s) Other profts and losses
+(s) Other profits and losses

-The other profts and losses of the Company for the years ended December 31, 2022 and 2021 were as follow:
+The other profits and losses of the Group for the years ended December 31, 2022 and 2021 were as follow:

-2022 2021 Foreign currency exchange losses, net \$ (44,234) (84,547) Gains on financial assets at fair value through profit or loss, net 63,046 32,065 Gains on disposal of property, plan and equipment 13 \$ 18,825 (52,482)
+2022 2021 Foreign currency exchange losses, net \$ (44,234) (84,547) Gains on financial assets at fair value through profit or loss, net 63,046 32,065 Gain on disposal of property, plan and equipment 13 - \$ 18,825 (52,482)